HealthPartners recruiting Minnesotans for COVID-19 vaccine trial

-Minnesotans now have their first shot at signing up for a COVID-19 vaccine trial — with Bloomington-based HealthPartners announcing Wednesday that it is recruiting up to 1,500 people for AstraZeneca’s Phase III study.
+Minnesotans now have their first shot at signing up for a COVID-19 vaccine trial — with Bloomington-based HealthPartners announcing Wednesday that it is recruiting up to 1,500 adults for AstraZeneca’s Phase III study.

 Minnesota as of Tuesday had recorded 76,355 lab-confirmed infections with the coronavirus that causes COVID-19, and 1,823 deaths.
 Despite some signs of viral activity leveling off in early August, the state has seen its confirmed infection rate double from 6 new cases per day per 100,000 people on June 16 to 12 cases now.